-The Super Bowl is the annual championship game of the National Football League, pitting the champion of the National Football Conference and the American Football Conference against one another.
-It is one of the biggest single day sports events in the world drawing high television ratings each year.
-The 2012 Super Bowl had a record-breaking average TV audience of 114.4 million viewers.
+The Super Bowl is the annual championship game of the National Football League, pitting the champion of the National Football Conference and the American Football Conference against each other.
+It is one of the biggest single day sports events in the world, drawing high television ratings each year.
+The 2015 Super Bowl had a record-breaking average TV audience of 114.4 million viewers.
 The overall viewership has fallen since then, but the 2022 Super Bowl between the Los Angeles Rams and the Cincinnati Bengals still registered an impressive 99.18 million viewers in the United States.

 Given the huge exposure of the Super Bowl, it is unsurprising that the event generates millions of dollars in advertising revenue for the NFL.
 The advertising revenue from the 2021 Super Bowl, for example, stood at a record 485 million U.S. dollars.
 Meanwhile, an average 30-second ad spot during the Super Bowl broadcast cost an estimated 6.5 million U.S. dollars in 2022.